signalfx/signalfx-agent/docs/kubernetes-setup.md

 ## Installation

+### Helm

+If you use [Helm](https://github.com/kubernetes/helm), you can use [our chart](https://github.com/signalfx/signalfx-agent/tree/master/deployments/k8s/helm/signalfx-agent).
+Instructions for how to add our Helm repostiory to your Helm instance and deploy a release is in that directory.

+### Kubernetes

 Follow these instructions to install the SignalFx agent on your Kubernetes cluster and configure it to auto-discover SignalFx-supported integrations to monitor.